 Another important element to keep on top of is feedback.
 It is all too easy to let the two-way channels fall by the wayside in favour of issuing urgent updates and policy changes.
 However, allowing your messaging to become a one-way street is one of the worst internal communication mistakes you can make in such a situation.
 Now more than ever, it is vital to listen to your employees, gather feedback and act on it.

-Following on from feedback, measuring internal communications is an essential element of any channel.
+Following on from feedback, tracking internal communication metrics are an essential element of any channel.
 You should be looking to continually evaluate engagement levels and adjust your strategy accordingly.
-Employee Engagement Apps offer dashboards to compare how teams and divisions interact and allow you to dig deeper into the details with in-depth reporting.
+Employee Apps offer dashboards to compare how teams and divisions interact and allow you to dig deeper into the details with in-depth reporting.
 This isn’t the time for guesswork.

-If you’re concerned your current channel isn’t delivering, this is where an Internal Communication Platform can come to the rescue.
+If you’re concerned your current channel isn’t delivering, this is where internal communication software can come to the rescue.
 A flexible, adaptive platform will ensure all employees can connect simply and easily.
 It will give them the choice to choose their favourite software systems.
 And, crucially, it won’t rely on them having the most up-to-date hardware in order to the run the platform effectively.
 You can get back to focusing on sending out the right information and collating feedback, rather than worrying about whether or not the messages are making it through in the first place.

-Keeping connected with your remote and self-isolating employees is one of the most effective ways of ensuring your business survives and thrives during difficult times.
-There are many reasons why internal communication is important in an organisation during times of crisis.
+Communicating change is one of your most vital tasks during difficult times.
+Keeping connected with your remote and self-isolating employees is one of the most effective ways of ensuring your business survives and thrives.
+There are many reasons why internal communication is important in a business during periods of crisis and change.

 The moments immediately following a crisis can often be blurred by confusion or an absence of information.
 Once you’ve established the facts, your aim should be to restore calm and manage expectations.
 Notifications are an ideal way to reach every employee instantly, Q&A boards can enable real-time questions to be solved on the spot, and news channels can deliver on-the-spot updates.

 Before you release information to wider stakeholders, speak to your staff initially.
 It builds confidence and trust and reduces the risk of employee indifference.
 Notifications will help to reach all employees quickly.
-Employee Engagement Platforms often include options to address groups of employees to allow you to speak with specific departments, along with options to address the whole company simultaneously and is one of the most effective internal communication tools.
+An internal communications app will often include options to address groups of employees to allow you to speak with specific departments, along with options to address the whole company simultaneously and is one of the most effective internal communication solutions.

 Avoid the difficulties caused by speculation and rumour by releasing information on a regular basis.
 If possible, release the information at a publicised regular time, even if there is no information to impart.
 Informing staff that the situation has not changed is just as critical as telling them when things have altered.
-A dedicated news channel made available to all remote workers is an excellent way of communicating change in the workplace.
+A dedicated news channel made available to all remote workers will help you deliver effective communication in the workplace.